smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `AVG` function will remove records with NULL markers in its calculation, as shown below.
 For this example, we created the test data in the common table expression `cte_Average`, as this more easily demonstrates the function's behavior.

-In `SQL Server`, when performing division between integers, you will need to use the `CAST` or `CONVERT` function on the values as shown below.
+In Microsoft SQL Server, when performing division between integers, you will need to use the `CAST` or `CONVERT` function on the values as shown below.

 ```sql
 WITH cte_Average AS